What is respite?

 Remember you should still have a carer’s assessment even if you will have to pay for your own respite care.

-Paying for respite care can get expensive so it would be worth seeing if there is any other support available.
+Paying for respite care can be expensive so it would be worth seeing if there is any other support available.
 Contact your local carers service.

-Rules about paying for respite care for children are different.
+Rules about paying for respite care if you are caring for a child are different.
 Get in touch with Contact a Family for more information.

 Where to find out more

-- There is more information on paying for carers' breaks and respite care on NHS Choices.
+- There is more information on paying for carers' breaks and respite care on the NHS website.

 - In Scotland, you can get in touch with with Shared Care Scotland.
 Shared Care Scotland is a charity that helps carers and their families to find out about respite breaks, and to access funding for breaks if needed.